JazzyWagdaddy/HybridCloudBootCamp/2 - Hybrid Cloud - Migration - Lab 1 - DMS.md

 1. Switch to the **Microsoft SQL Server Management Studio** application.
 2. Click on **File** then **Connection Object Explorer**.
-3. Enter the following in the Connect to Server form and click COnnect:
+3. Enter the following in the **Connect to Server** form and click Connect:
     *  Server name: Enter your (Azure) SQL Server name. (e.g. `abc123.database.windows.net`)
     * Authentication type: SQL Server Authentication
     * In the Username box, type the name of a valid SQL login from the previous steps.